tekknolagi/ddcg/post.md

 test runner polymorphic from the beginning because I knew that we would have multiple implementations to test on the same test cases.

-The function `test_interp` is not very interesting (it's a for loop with a function call) so I have omitted it in the interest of brevity.
+The function `test_interpreter` is not very interesting (it's a for loop with a function call) so I have omitted it in the interest of brevity.
 Feel free to check out the implementation [in the repo](https://github.com/tekknolagi/ddcg).